IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ~~~~

 Let's look at a detailed example.
+<a id="we1"></a>

-### Simple example
+### Simple example: Compute a rolling average
-An instructive example involves taking a stream of integers and computing the average, maximum and minimum of the last 10 numbers.
+This example involves taking a stream of consecutive integers and computing the average, maximum and minimum of the last 10 numbers.
-Here is our data source:
+Here is the data source:

 ~~~~ python
 from streamsx.topology.topology import Topology